-Girl Scout Cookies are made by one of two bakeries: ABC Bakers (which offers six vegan cookie options: Toast-Yay, Peanut Butter Patties, Thin Mints, Lemonades, Raspberry Rallies, and Caramel Chocolate Chip) and Little Brownie Bakers (which offers two vegan cookie options: Thin Mints and Raspberry Rallies).
+Girl Scout Cookies are made by one of two bakeries: ABC Bakers (which offers six vegan cookie options this year: Toast-Yay, Peanut Butter Patties, Thin Mints, Lemonades, Adventurefuls, and Caramel Chocolate Chip) and Little Brownie Bakers (which offers one vegan cookie option: Thin Mints).

 2 Caramel Chocolate Chip

-The classic Caramel Chocolate Chip cookie just got a major makeover!
-You may have seen this cookie in years past, but this year, it’s back without animal ingredients for the first time.
+The classic Caramel Chocolate Chip cookie got a major makeover!
+You may have seen this cookie in years past, but in 2022, it was reformulated without animal ingredients just in time for the 2023 cookie season—and it’s back for this year’s lineup.
 If that’s not cause for celebration, we don’t know what is.
 Bonus: it’s also making history as the Girl Scouts’ first vegan and gluten-free cookie.

 How you help: A box of these cookies doesn’t just promise sweet indulgence, it also helps Scouts develop their people skills.
 In a world where networking is everything, it’s never too early to get started.

 How VegNews editors eat them: Dunked into a tall, cold glass of oat milk.
 Don’t mess with the classics.